Mediemanden/Unity3D-ROS-RL/README.md

     * Example: ws://169.254.92.54:9090

 ## Run reinforcement learning script
 Reinforcement learning is done by the Reinforcement_Learning_Algorithm.py script.
 This script initializes the RL model and handles incoming states, rewards, and outgoing actions.
+The RL script contains a class called agent, which is used to set the hyperparameters of the RL model and build the model with the architecture provided in the build_model() class function.
+These hyperparameters and the architecture of the model is found as the first thing in the agent class.

 To run the reinforcement learning script, use roslaunch:
 ```